needle-mirror/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Wizard.md

 ### HDRP + VR

 This tab provides all of the configuration options from the [HDRP tab](#HDRPTab) as well as extra configuration options to help you set your HDRP Project up to support virtual reality.
 If you can not find an option in this section of the documentation, check the [HDRP tab](#HDRPTab) above.
 This is only supported on Windows OS.
-You can adjust the extra configuration options in the  **Global** scope.
+The extra configuration are all in the **Global** scope.

 | **Configuration Option**     | **Description**                                              |
 | -------------------------------- | ------------------------------------------------------------ |